Cognician/datomic-doc/README.md

 #### Building

-Use `lein package` to check that JVM code compiles, build production js and build a jar.
+Use `lein package` to check that JVM code compiles, build production Javascript and build a .jar file.

 ------